Axia-Tech/AXIA-wiki/docs/maintain/axialunar/maintain-guides-how-to-validate-axialunar.md

 /usr/bin/axiasolar
 ```

-> By default, the AXIASolar systemd service is disabled.
+> By default, the AXIACoin systemd service is disabled.
 > To start the service, run `sudo systemctl start axiasolar.service`.

-### AXIASolar Binary
+### AXIACoin Binary

 You will need to build the `axiasolar` binary from the
 [axia-tech/axiasolar](https://github.com/axia-tech/axiasolar) repository on GitHub using the source